 The tradition of sending the truffle of the year to a well-known celebrity suffered a setback in the 1970s.
 It all came back in 1983, when the crew of “Azzurra”was given the award, following their brilliant participation in the America’s Cup sailing regatta.
 From1989 onwards, the truffle was given to celebrities internationally acknowledged as standard bearer of the Italian style and name in the world.
 The award list includes the lawyer Gianni Agnelli, the tenor Luciano Pavarotti the fashion stylist Valentino.
 The 1993 award is remembered as the “Truffle of Peace” as it was given to Israel and to the Palestinian leader Arafat to celebrate their historical peace treaty signed AT the White House.

-our 4 top restaurants picks in Alba, capital of the Langhe
+Four top restaurants picks in Alba, capital of the Langhe

 Three Michelin stars and ranked as no. 15 for the World’s 50 Best Restaurants in 2017, Piazza Duomo is one of the most renowned gastronomic temples in Italy and in the world.
 It is the reign of Chef Enrico Crippa, who reinvents traditional dishes and brings them to the highest level of quality and perfection.
 If Crippa was a color, he would be green, the recurrent shade in most of his dishes, along with other vivid hues of nature.
 He is not vegetarian, but he loves working with flowers and herbs and he personally cultivates a vegetable garden near Alba.
 He believes that it is the nature itself that decides the rhythms of his cuisine and his menu.